Skip to content

 Per Diem Tracker

 A weekly calendar where Michael taps each day he's away from home.
-That's it — one tap per day.
-The app calculates the IRS deduction automatically ($69/day, 80% deductible) and shows monthly and year-to-date totals.
-This single screen could recover $3,500+ per year that Michael was leaving on the table.
-The design mirrors a simple wall calendar because that's the mental model — not a spreadsheet, not a form, just 'was I home today?'
+The app calculates the IRS deduction automatically and shows monthly and year-to-date totals.
+This single screen could recover $3,500+ per year.
+The design mirrors a wall calendar — not a spreadsheet, not a form, just 'was I home today?'

 Tax Deduction Summary